HarryS2496/Kings-Fist-Webnovel/chapters/chapter2.md

 <br>

-<p class="center-bold-and-italics">Every text must be tracked; come to this desk before you leave with one.</p>
+<p class="center bold italics">Every text must be tracked; come to this desk before you leave with one.</p>

-<p class="center-bold-and-italics">Every text must be placed where it was found.</p>
+<p class="center bold italics">Every text must be placed where it was found.</p>

 <br>